-At the Sage Colleges, we aspire to create a collegiate environment that effectively protects members of our trans and genderqueer communities.
-Sage takes a vested interest in providing safe and inclusive academic and social environments for all students.
+At Russell Sage College, we aspire to create a collegiate environment that effectively protects members of our trans and genderqueer communities.
+We take a vested interest in providing safe and inclusive academic and social environments for all students.
 Moreover, our trans and gender inclusive policy guarantees our promise to you as a member of the community that you will be held to high standards of care and safety among your peers, faculty, and staff.

 In sum, our policy includes information on your guaranteed rights on housing, your chosen campus name and pronouns, as well as your privacy.
-Your experiences at The Sage Colleges should be based on rigorous academics as well as connecting with TSCs rich and diverse community.
-As a student with these rights, we at The Sage Colleges will always serve as an advocate for your rights and needs while you focus on what is most important here at The Sage Colleges, to: Be.
+Your experiences at RSC should be based on rigorous academics as well as connecting with our rich and diverse community.
+As a student with these rights, we will always serve as an advocate for your rights and needs while you focus on what is most important here at Russell Sage College, to: Be.
 Know.
 Do More.